lioz123/Save-Ace---Game/README.md

 - adjusting frames for their size
 - control of fps rate
 - adding bones to characters for precise collision detection
-- seperate sections into grops such as Head or Chest for different properties when colliding
+- seperate sections into groups such as Head or Chest for different properties when colliding

 ## Videos: